 Thank you for signing up to .
 You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.

 When it comes to the best Met Gala looks, the more outlandish the better.
 While there are plenty of high-profile events that allow celebrities to sashay down the red carpet in their finest outfits, the Met Gala—formally known as the Costume Institute Benefit—takes red carpet dressing to a whole new level.

-The Superbowl of fashion, the best Met Gala looks gives any red carpet a run for their money.
+The Superbowl of fashion, the best Met Gala looks give any red carpet, even the top Golden Globes dresses a run for their money.
 From the best Oscars dresses to the BAFTA's best dressed 2022, we're thrilled that dressing up is back on the fashion sets agenda.
 A yearly event to celebrate fashion in all its glory, the Met Gala plays host to some of the biggest names in film, music and style.
 A themed evening, it is essentially the greatest costume party of the year, a night where the best dresses are taken to a whole new level.
 Full of drama, it’s a chance for A-listers to think outside the fashion box and over the years we’ve seen all sorts of weird and wonderful outfits.

 The Met Gala, which began in 1948, is held to raise money for the Costume Institute and heralds the opening of their annual blockbuster show, which influences the gala’s theme each year.
 An annual event, it is the one high-profile red carpet that truly puts designers and their work front and center, with many creatives attending with their celebrity muses.
 While 20 years ago the benefit was merely another place to showcase a fancy frock and your best designer heels, today many follow the evening's theme to a tee, producing some outstanding fashion moments.
 And while fashion has changed considerably over the last two decades, there’s still something that ties together the best Met Gala look—and that's drama.
 After all, this isn’t just any red carpet.